 Both studies involving whole plant cannabis showed benefit relating to pain reduction.
 In a cross-sectional study of people living with MS, Clark et al reported that 10/12 participants using cannabis for pain management found it to be moderately or completely helpful.18 In a 3-day RCT of smoked cannabis (4% THC), Corey-Bloom et al (2012) found cannabis to significantly reduce pain scores in people living with MS.17

-The majority of studies were limited by small numbers of participants, short duration of treatment and some crossover and blinding deficiencies.\
+The majority of studies were limited by small numbers of participants, short duration of treatment and some crossover and blinding deficiencies.

 Appendix D - CBM Use for People Living with an Arthritic Condition Experiencing Chronic Pain